Homework 1

 Problem 2 - Git (10%)

-Carefully review and implement the steps discussed in Lab1.
+Carefully review the Lab1 procedure (i.e. webpage) and slides linked on the course website or shared folder.
 Then, answer the following questions:

 Part (a):